5.1) Velocity of Propagation

 F is the frequency in MHz

-In free space the frequency of a signal of wavelength 8 metres would be
+The frequency of a signal in free space for a full wavelength of 8 metres would be:-

 Figure 5.1

-While observing the DVM, the Signal Generator frequency is slowly reduced until a voltage null is reached.
+While observing the DMM, the Signal Generator frequency is slowly reduced until a voltage null is reached.
 The frequency of the Signal Generator and the indicated voltage are recorded.
 The overall length of the coaxial cable is measured from the red line of the Voltage and Current Detector along the Two Metre Cable to the red line on the OPEN Termination, and the test assembly length is recorded.
-The Velocity Factor is calculated using Formula 5.3.
+The Velocity Factor is calculated using Equation 5.5.

 Where Vf is the velocity factor (there are no units)

-Fg is the Signal Generator frequency for λ/4 in Hz
+Fg is the Signal Generator frequency in Hz

 L is the length of the cable in metres